 14 miles east of downtown St. Paul.

-Metcalf Nature Center is a fenced-in lot located fifteen miles east of downtown St. Paul and six miles north of Afton State Park.
+Metcalf Field is a fenced-in lot located fifteen miles east of downtown St. Paul and six miles north of Afton State Park.
+The observing field is within the lands owned by the Belwin Conservancy.
 In spite of moderate light pollution from surrounding communities, it provides MAS members on the east side of the metropolitan area a convenient observing location.

 (Click on the map to enlarge it.)